Azure/Vision-AI-DevKit-Pages/docs/_docs/03b-Deploy_Model_using_Module_Twin.md

     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-05-02
+last_modified_at: 2019-07-30
 ---

 ## What you will do

-* Modify module twin settings for an existing Custom Module deployed to the DevKit
+* Modify module twin settings for an existing Vision AI model deployed to the DevKit

 ## What you will need

-* Vision AI DevKit with a pre-existing module containing a Custom Vision created module
+* Vision AI DevKit with a pre-existing default AIVisionDevKitGetStartedModule module
-  * This can be the AIVisionDevKitGetStartedModule from the tutorial or another module developed with the Azure Custom Vision service
-* New vision AI module exported from the [Azure Custom Vision](https://customvision.ai){:target="_blank"} service
-* Azure Storage acccount
+* A new Vision AI model in a zip file including the model (.dlc file or equivalent, labels.txt and VAM config)

 ## Deploy your custom model to your device